 Writing blog posts is obviously one of the most important parts of blogging.
 But it’s also usually one of the most time-consuming parts of blogging.

 Being able to write blog posts faster can therefore make a HUGE difference to your productivity, as a blogger, and ultimately to your blog’s success.

-If you are able to write blog posts faster, you can write more blog posts and/or you can devote more time to other aspects of blogging – ones that will really drive your business forward and earn you more money… for example, working on SEO, creating products, recording videos etc.
+If you are able to write blog posts faster, you can write more blog posts and/or you can devote more time to other aspects of blogging – ones that will really drive your business forward and earn you more money… for example, working on SEO, creating products, building sales funnels etc.

 Now, before I go any further, I do want to underline two important points…

 Firstly, all of your blog posts need to be QUALITY CONTENT… I’m not talking about speeding up your blog post writing by cutting corners or spewing out lots of short, low quality content.
 Definitely NOT!
 In this blog post, I’m talking how to write quality blog posts faster.
 In fact, some of the techniques I share below will help you write BETTER QUALITY CONTENT!

 And secondly, it is also important to ensure that you are writing blog posts which genuinely serve a purpose.
 When it comes to writing blog posts, less is very often more.
 It is far better to write 1 highly successful blog post than 3 less successful blog posts.
 In fact, one of the biggest mistakes bloggers can make is creating TOO MUCH CONTENT.

 So, make sure you do your audience and keyword research first and only write the blog posts which are really worth writing – blog posts your readers genuinely want to read!
 In other words, just because you can write blog posts faster, don’t write more blog posts just for the sake of writing blog posts!

 OK, now we’re clear on that, let’s dive in.
 Here’s how to write blog posts faster…